Abdul Samad Khan Achakzai: Literary life

+Assassination

+On the night of 2 December 1973, during the governor's rule imposed by Bhutto in Baluchistan, Achakzai was assassinated in a grenade attack on his home.
+The identity of his assassins has never been discovered.

 Memoirs

 Abdul Samad Khan began writing his memoirs in jail, covering the period of his birth in 1907 to serving sentence at district jail, Lahore in 1952.
-Originally written in Pashto, the memoirs entitled, ‘Zama Zhwand aw Zhwandoon’ ‘The Way I Lived’ unfurls to the birth of Khan Abdul Samad Khan quickly taking the reader to the patrilineal labyrinth of his ancestry.
-He introduces his great grandfather, Inayatullah Khan, son of Bostan Khan and finally Barkhurdar Khan the founding patriarch of his family.
+Originally written in Pashto, the memoirs entitled, ‘Zama Zhwand aw Zhwandoon’ (The Way I Lived) unfurls to the birth of Khan Abdul Samad Khan quickly taking the reader to the patrilineal labyrinth of his ancestry.
+He introduces his great-grandfather, Inayatullah Khan, son of Bostan Khan and finally Barkhurdar Khan the founding patriarch of his family.

-He writes: “Our ancestors since the time of Barkhurdar Khan remained connected to the national Afghan court and government and were apparently educated and well versed in the ways of courts and governance….
+He writes: “Our ancestors since the time of Barkhurdar Khan remained connected to the national Afghan court and government and were apparently educated and well versed in the ways of courts and governance....
 It is being related that Burkhurdar Khan was a contemporary of Ahmed Shah Baba (Durrani) the founder of present day Afghanistan.”
 “More than his style of writing, Samad Khan’s unreserved thoughts on religion, jargas, drug addiction, pedophilia and other afflictions violating his beloved Pukthun and Pukhtun society force the reader to hasten to the next page”.

 “In the year 1928 I got married.
 To get married was a thing to be done so did I. The truth however is that for many years I did not understand the profound and lasting value and meaning of marriage,” writes Khan Abdul Samad Khan.
 “His memoirs are replete with similarly unexpected personal revelations, not ascribed usually to a Pukhtun”.

-Zama Zhwand aw Zhwandoon’ (The way I lived) were transliterated into English by Samad Khan's son, Mohammad Khan Achakzai who also served as governor Balochistan from 2013 to 2018.
+Zama Zhwand aw Zhwandoon’ (The way I lived) was transliterated into English by Samad Khan's son, Mohammad Khan Achakzai, who also served as governor of Balochistan from 2013 to 2018.
 It took Mohammad Khan Achakzai more than seven years to translate his father's opus written in haute Pashto into English.
 Later, the original Pashto edition was also translated into Ukrainian by high ranking diplomats, Mr Vasili Ivashko and Dr Ghulam Sarwar.
-Both of the versions, English and Ukrainian, will out of press by the end of November.
+Both of the versions, English and Ukrainian, will be out of press by the end of November.